markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 ## Publish with GitHub

-Awesome, we've now saved our hard work to Git.
-The problem, however, is that these commits only live on our local computer—so if our computer dies, our work is lost.
-The Run Buddy company would be pretty upset if that happened.
+Awesome&mdash;all your hard work is now saved to Git!
+There is one problem, though.
+These commits only live on your local computer.
+So if it were to die a tragic death at the hands of spilled coffee or a lightning surge, our work is lost.
+The Run Buddy company would be pretty upset if that happened!

 It would be helpful if we could save this repository in a remote location (i.e., on someone else's computer!).
 That's where GitHub comes in.
 [GitHub](https://github.com/) is a website that hosts Git repositories.
 It's free and very popular among developers, so make sure you have an account!

-> **Career Prep:** GitHub has become a vital resource to recruiters and hiring managers because it helps them see a candidate's recent activity, samples of their code, and their thought process via READMEs.

 > **Important:** A common misconception is that Git and GitHub are the same thing.
-Git is the version control software that we've installed on our computer.
-GitHub is a service that lets us create Git repositories on the internet.
-There are [other websites](https://opensource.com/article/18/8/github-alternatives) that perform the same service as GitHub, but the software on your computer (Git) wouldn't change.
+Git is the version control software that you installed on your computer.
+GitHub is a service that lets you create Git repositories on the internet.
+There are [other websites](https://opensource.com/article/18/8/github-alternatives) that perform the same service as GitHub, but the software on your computer (Git) wouldn't need to change to use them.

 What we'll do is create a new, remote repository on GitHub, then link our local Run Buddy project with it.

-After logging in to GitHub, click the Start a Project button:
+After logging in to GitHub, click the "Start a project" button, shown here:

 ![The Start a Project button is next to the Read the Guide button](./assets/step-1/1000-github-new.png)

 This will route you to a page where you'll be able to create a new repository.
 Give the repository a name (run-buddy) but don't change any other options.
-Then click the "Create repository" button.
+Then click the "Create repository" button, shown below:

 ![new repo](./assets/step-1/1100-github-create.png)

 The next page will display a blue Quick Setup banner that includes a link to this repository.
-The link will look something like `git@github.com:username/run-buddy.git`, if the SSH option is clicked, or `https://github.com/username/run-buddy.git` if HTTPS is clicked:
+The link will look something like `git@github.com:username/run-buddy.git`, if the SSH option is clicked, or `https://github.com/username/run-buddy.git` if HTTPS is clicked.

+Here's how it looks with SSH selected:

 ![copy repo](./assets/step-1/1200-github-copy.png)